aryankarim/understanding-nextjs/README.md

 - `next build` for Pages included in paths
 - getStaticPaths runs on-demand in the background when using fallback: true
 - getStaticPaths runs on-demand blocking rendering when using fallback: blocking

+## Client Side Fetching

+Use SWR (stale while revalidate) library when SEO is not relevant.